andrewbury/SolarwindsInterfaceTrafficPrediction/README.md

 So lets make a prediction, the command looks like:
 "python PredictNext.py inOrOut interfaceID algorithm withSmoothing"

-all three of inOrOut interfaceID and algorithm variables are the same are before
+all three of inOrOut interfaceID and algorithm variables are the same as before

 withSmoothing: if we are going to feed the values smoothed (AKA have had a log base 10 transform done already)

 I would say to always have withSmoothing set to f so that you can just send the scipt the last window_size of values.